IshaNayal/Local-RAG/README.md

-three_chatbot.py: Launches a Streamlit interface, tying the LLM, retrieval from Chroma DB, and agentic logic for accurate, sourced replies.
+three_chatbot.py: Launches a Streamlit interface, tying the LLM, retrieval from FAISS DB, and agentic logic for accurate, sourced replies.

 To get it running, I set up a virtual environment, installed dependencies from requirements.txt, and tweaked an .env file with my models and Bright Data API key.
 I love how I can swap in other LLM providers like OpenAI or Anthropic just by updating the .env!